hepaccelerate/hepaccelerate/README.md

     dataset.load_root()
     dataset.to_cache()

-#process data with parameters
+#process data
 results = dataset.analyze(analyze_data_function, verbose=True, parameters={"muons_ptcut": 30.0})

-#save the results as a json
 results.save_json("out.json")
 ```

-A more complete CMS analysis example an be found in [analysis_hmumu.py](https://github.com/jpata/hepaccelerate-cms/blob/master/tests/hmm/analysis_hmumu.py).
+A more complete CMS analysis example an be found in [analysis_hmumu.py](https://github.com/hepaccelerate/hepaccelerate-cms/blob/master/tests/hmm/analysis_hmumu.py).
 Currently, for simplicity and in the spirit of prototyping, that repository comes batteries-included with CMS-specific analysis methods.

 ## Recommendations on data locality and remote data
 In order to make full use of modern CPUs or GPUs, you want to bring the data as close as possible to where the work is done, otherwise you will spend most of the time waiting for the data to arrive rather than actually performing the computations.